 Ricardo Serrão Santos MEP is a Member of the European Parliament since July 2014 and full Member of the Committee on Fisheries and the Interparliamentary Delegation EU-Canada.
 He is also the Vice-Chair of the Parliament Intergroups on "Seas, Islands, Rivers and Coastal Zones" and on "Climate change, Biodiversity and Sustainable Development".
 Ricardo holds Doctorate Degree from the Universities of Liverpool and the Azores.
 Marine Researcher for 30 years, he has over 300 scientific papers and books published.
 In addition to his academic position at the University of the Azores, he is a member of the Scientific Council of the Oceanography Institute of Paris and President of EurOcean.
 Associated Editor of "Marine Biodiversity" and Speciality Chief Editor of "Frontiers in Marine Science/Deep-Sea Environments and Ecology".
 He has been a member of the scientific councils and chair of evaluation panels of the Portuguese Ministry of Science and Higher Education and Portuguese Delegate at ESFRI and the EC Committee of Research Infrastructures.
 Ricardo has also been the President of IMAR-Institute of Marine Research, and Pro-Rector and Director of the Department Oceanography and Fisheries at the University of the Azores.
 He has received several honourable mentions, prizes and awards, among which the Gift to the Earth by WWF in 2002.
 In 2012 he received the Autonomous Insignia of Recognition of the Azores.
 In 2013, he was knighted "Chevalier de l'Ordre de Saint Charles” by SAS Prince Albert II of Monaco.
 RSS was honoured as member of the "Portuguese Academy of Sciences" (Class of Sciences, Section of Biological Sciences) in 2009 and of the "Portuguese Navy Academy" (Class of Arts, Letters and Sciences) in 2008.

 Iain Shepherd MBE has worked in the Marine Industry for 42 years, having studied at the Britannia Royal Naval College, US Naval Academy (Annapolis) and the German Naval College (Flensburg) and then serving for the first 21 years as a Seaman Officer in the Royal Navy during which time he gained specialist qualifications in Navigation, Under Water Warfare and Explosives Safety.
 Appointments included, fishery protection, navigating HMS BRILLIANT during the Falklands War, teaching posts at the School of Maritime Operations and staff jobs with responsibility for the standards of Under Water Warfare and Navigation in the Surface Flotilla.
 On leaving the service in 1993, he established a Consultancy working on a wide range of contracts, in the defence and maritime industries.
 He has also worked in Shipbuilding and has acted as a Trials Master for new build ships, and has been involved in the Oil & Gas Industry.
 Iain was the invited Author of the UN paper on Automated Port Entry and Exit for Shipping (APEX 2020).
-He chairs the Advisory Council for the National Oceanography Centre and was honoured with the MBE in 2015 for services to the marine sector.
+He was honoured with the MBE in 2015 for services to the marine sector.

 Beverley Sherbon has recently joined Researchfish as the Impact and Evaluation Adviser.
 Prior to this Beverley was the Evaluation Programme Manager at the UK Medical Research Council (MRC) where she managed the MRC’s evaluation portfolio which involved providing evidence to assess the progress, productivity and impact of the MRC’s research, reporting on this to government and also funding and commissioning research into impact methodology.
 Beverley was in this role for 8 years, so was involved in the initial conception and development of Researchfish and its precursors.
 Prior to this Beverley has worked in knowledge management roles in other UK government departments and also the private sector, as well as being a biomedical researcher.